minima-global/minidocs/docs/about/mainnetstatus.md

 This email contains a unique link for you to click that will identify your account to us.
 You will then be asked to complete a form that will provide us with the verification we need to satisfy our “One Incentivized Node Per Human” policy.

-Please take note that your link is single-use, so **please do not click it until you are ready to proceed with verification.**
+Please take note that your link is single-use, so **please do not click it until you are ready to proceed with verification.**<br/>
 If you have successfully verified, you will receive email confirmation within 24 hours.

-Once you have your confirmation, you are guaranteed to receive your rewards at Token Distribution, pending collection of your Wallet details at a later date.
+Once you have your confirmation, you can [withdraw your rewards.](/docs/earnrewards/minimaincentiveprogram)

 #### Frequently Asked Questions